-Which is why I’m going to explain everything in great detail and point out some things within the images provided by James Allen.
+This is why I’m going to explain everything in great detail and point out some things within the images provided by James Allen.
 Many thanks to the client who gave me permission to use this content as a blog post!
 I’m sure that a lot of people will benefit from reading it.
 On with the show!

 This 1.02 carat, G-color, VVS-2 clarity, James Allen True Hearts diamond is the one that I like best out of the group.
 It is also the only GIA Excellent cut round diamond of the group that is within tolerance of my selection criteria.
 Let’s begin by evaluating this diamond and then discuss why I do not recommend buying the other options.

 The total depth of this diamond is 62% which is just a hint beyond the scope of my preferred range.
-However the reality is that this is not going to affect the light performance.
+However, the reality is that this is not going to affect the light performance.
 This is a minor technical factor that is of no consequence in this particular instance.
 The extra depth is due to girdle thickness, and the girdle edge is within my preferred range.
 But for the record, I prefer to keep the total depth between 59 – 61.8%.

 If you look at the clarity image provided for this diamond, you’ll see that there virtually is no obstruction.
 The region you want to focus on are the triangular sections highlighted in pink.
 These represent the eight subsections of the table facet where obstruction is likely to occur.